12. 20. 21

 Rectangle Health’s digital payment solution Practice Management Bridge® helps your healthcare practice combat cybersecurity threats like phishing by tokenizing patient information to render it unreadable.
 We are also an official Point-to-Point-Encryption (P2PE) service provider, encrypting data from the initial credit-card swipe through the data transmission process to the final stage of processing for optimal protection.
 These security measures, along with cloud-based storage, provide comprehensive protection against data breaches and cyber attacks that may occur at your organization.
 Our software uses standard web protocols with the highest level of security, is digitally signed for easier installation, and works alongside your anti-virus software and firewalls.

 Our solution complies with HIPAA, EMV, and PCI requirements.
 It also offers fraud monitoring for potential cyber threats, address verification for each payer, and full chargeback protection should a payment dispute arise.

 Practice Management Bridge interfaces with all existing practice management systems for your convenience.
-Secure features like Care Now, Pay Later, Text to Pay, online payments, and customizable messages create efficiencies and facilitate better patient connections, giving you time back to focus on patient care.
+Secure features like patient financing, Text to Pay, online payments, and customizable messages create efficiencies and facilitate better patient connections, giving you time back to focus on patient care.

 Want to learn more about how Practice Management Bridge can help your organization?
 Contact Rectangle Health today to schedule a consultation.